IRFANSARI/Number-of-Characters/README.md

 # How to use:
 * Clone it.
 * Open cmd or terminal, and go to directory location.
-* Enter the command 'make'(without inverted comma), and hit Enter.
+* Enter the command 'make' (without inverted comma), and hit Enter.
 * Now place your file inside the directory.
-* In terminal, just write "File_Zipper <filename>"(without inverted comma), and hit Enter.
+* In terminal, just write "File_Zipper my.txt" (without inverted comma and write your filename in place of my.txt), and hit Enter.

 # Thank You